whatwg/streams/byte-streams-explainer.md

 *   Provide a way to represent a [ReadableStream](https://streams.spec.whatwg.org/#rs-class) for bytes efficiently.
 *   Avoid races caused by multiple access for the same buffer.
+*   Permit buffer re-use to reduce GC churn.

 ## Non-Goals

-*   Ports for non-binary types will not be supported; only Bytes, Int16, etc. are supported by the default readable stream and readable byte stream implementations.
+*   Non-binary chunk types will not be supported.
+They can still use the default type of readable stream.
-*   Shared array buffers will still not be supported.
+*   Shared array buffers will not be supported.
 Currently, we always detach buffers, but shared array buffers cannot be detached.